SADOD's Community Peer Grief Support Programs

 One-on-One Support

 Through the Peer Grief Ally Program, a bereaved person and their Ally work together on the issues most important to the griever.
 Allies are not clinicians: they are volunteers trained to support grieving people by having conversations about what each person most needs and wants to talk about.
 The tragedies suffered by the Ally and the grieving person create common ground that is the foundation for a mutually healing experience.
+If you are interested in volunteering as a Peer Grief Ally, click here.

 Peer Grief Support Groups